rot256/git-ring/README.md

 ## Applications

 Git(hub/lab) is one of the few places where we actually have a large repository of identities tied to associated public keys: the list of authorized SSH keys for each user which these platforms make public.
-Git-ring exploits this to anonymously prove membership among a set of users/organizations/repositories on these platforms by using heterogeneous ring signatures.
+Git-ring exploits this to anonymously prove membership among a set of users/organizations/repositories on these platforms using ring signatures.

 ### Whistleblowing